 Rémy Choquet, PhD, is a e-health expert for data driven large scale projects.
 He has an excellent knowledge of local, national and european e-health issues.
 Besides, he is associated with the biggest e-health research lab in France which collaborates within many national or european H2020 projects.

 He has a PhD in Public Health : Epidemiology and Medical data science from the Pierre and Marie Curie University (P6).

 He is co-editor of the clinical research informatics section of the IMIA yearbook of medical informatics.
 He is also co-leading the WP5 on the new european joint action on rare diseases (RD-ACTION).
 He is french ANR health informatics project external expert reviewer.
 He participates to several journals or conferences as an external scientific reviewer.
-He participated into a FP7-IP project named DebugIT as co-leader of the interoperability platform workpackage.
+He is lecturer for registries and rare diseases.
+He participated into a FP7-IP project named DebugIT as co-leader of the interoperability platform workpackage during its thesis degree.
 He teaches data science, big data and ontology engineering at the Lyon 2 university.

 He’s main interests are : e-health strategy thinking, health information systems, data science, medical informatics, health informatics, clinical research informatics, ontologies, data quality, data integration, semantic interoperability, public health, rare diseases, health IT strategy, management, data privacy.